 Don’t be tempted by these copycat headphones that look eerily similar to those of a leading brand – they don’t even come close to the real deal.
 In fact, they’re so truly awful Don't Buy headphones they’ve got the lowest-ever score in our lab tests.
 The sound quality is utterly dreadful and that’s just the start.

 A choice of three different ear tips means that you can adjust the sound from these in-ear headphones to your liking.
 Unfortunately, though, the choice is between bad, worse and all over the place.
-Like the vast majority of headphones they have in-line remote controls built in to the cable, but these controls are more basic than most - you can't even adjust the volume without getting your phone out of your pocket.
+Like the vast majority of headphones, they have in-line remote controls built in to the cable, but these controls are more basic than most.

-This expensive pair of in-ear headphones from a highly respected audio brand should be a surefire hit, right?
+These expensive in-ear headphones from a highly respected audio brand should be a sure-fire hit, right?
 Wrong.
 Surprisingly, sound quality ranks among the worst we've seen - the powerful bass just overwhelms everything.
-We found them really difficult to fit properly - they pinch your ears and apply pressure where you don't want it.
-To top it all off, they're a bit flimsy - not well suited to everyday use while you're out and about.
+They’re also difficult to fit properly - they pinch your ears and apply pressure where you don't want it.
+To top it all off, they're a bit flimsy.

 Wireless in-ear headphones

 You no longer need to put up with untangling wires if you're an in-ear headphones fan.
 There are two main types of wireless in-ear headphones:

 - Corded wireless headphones, with a wire between the two earbuds and a Bluetooth connection to your phone.
 This includes models with a neckband.